 2. Set up an account

-To open a trading account you must provide contact and identity verification, and link to an accepted method of deposit.
-We discuss the different deposit methods you can use to set up a Ripple trading account below.
+To open an trading account you must provide contact and identity verification, and link to an accepted method of deposit.
+We discuss the different deposit methods you can use to set up a XRP trading account below.

 3. Select which cryptos you want to hold and trade